Generic name: calcipotriene topical [ KAL-si-poe-TRYE-een ]

 Do not use vitamin or mineral supplements while you are using calcipotriene topical, unless your doctor has told you to.

-Avoid exposing treated skin areas to sunlight or tanning beds.
-Calcipotriene topical can make you sunburn more easily.
-Wear protective clothing when you are outdoors.
+Calcipotriene could make you sunburn more easily.
+Avoid sunlight or tanning beds.
+Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Calcipotriene topical side effects